 You need to bring:

 - Skis/Splitboard We recommend a short (160 – 185cm) wide ski designed for powder.
-Please see note under rental information if you are renting ski equipment.
+Please see the note under rental information if you are renting ski equipment.

 - Climbing skins ‘Stick-on type’